avanish269/REST-API/README.md

 # Creating a RESTful Web Service
 Build a service that accepts HTTP GET request at http://localhost:8080/greeting and respond with greeting "Hello World!" which is represented in JSON
-Then customize the greeting to with parameter name to override default value of "World" with name
+Then customize the greeting  with parameter "name" to override default value of "World" with name at http://localhost:8080/greeting?name=User